adtonik/adtonik-client/iOS/README.md

 AdTonik supports multiple ways to serve TV related advertisements in your application.
 At the current time, we recommend using a mediation SDK such as MoPub.
 If you wish to integrate ad serving directly, please contact support.

+To see an example mopub integration, see http://github.com/adtonik/example-mopub-integration

 We have a MoPub custom event adapter that allows our ads to be served using MoPub for mediation.
 To use, include the integrations/mopub source code in your project and modify the ADTBannerEvent & ADTInterstitialEvent files to include your provided APP_ID.
 For more instructions on configuring MoPub to serve AdTonik ads, contact us.

 ### For any questions please email support@adtonik.com